quantori/pyforge-python-school-3/ProjectIdea.md

 # Project Idea

+This is just a conceptual plan for the project.
+This might change gradually as the project progresses.

+For the part that is already implemented, check out the CurrentProgress.md file.

 ## Introduction

 We were recommended by **Yaroslav Korkodinov** to add models:  Patients, Doctors and Drugs to the database.